axboe/fio/HOWTO.rst

 	entry as well as the other data values.
 Defaults to 0 meaning that offsets are not present in logs.
 Also see `Log File Formats`_.

-.. option:: log_compression=int
+.. option:: log_compression=bool

 	If this is set, fio will compress the I/O logs as it goes, to keep the memory footprint lower.
-When a log reaches the specified size, that chunk is removed and compressed in the background.
+When a chunk of log entries is big enough, that chunk is removed and compressed in the background.
 Given that I/O logs are fairly highly compressible, this yields a nice memory savings for longer runs.
 The downside is that the compression will consume some background CPU cycles, so it may impact the run.
 This, however, is also true if the logging ends up consuming most of the system memory.
 So pick your poison.
 	The I/O logs are saved normally at the end of a run, by decompressing the chunks and storing them in the specified log file.
 This feature depends on the availability of zlib.

 .. option:: log_compression_cpus=str